A change initiative is an investment in a business to increase efficiency, profitability, and reduce costs.

 How do you involve all levels of the organization?

-The average business faced with a change initiative will find 20 percent of the workforce is usually behind the change and will help drive the process forward, roughly 50 percent will be noncommittal and relatively quiet throughout the process, and about 30 percent will resist change.
+The average business faced with a change initiative will find that 20 percent of the workforce is usually behind the change and will help drive the process forward, roughly 50 percent will be noncommittal and relatively quiet throughout the process, and about 30 percent will resist change.

 To address the 80 percent that may question or resist change, seek out input and involve everyone in decision-making.
 This is where it is crucial to step away from outdated ideas of leadership, top-down directives will not be productive in this space.